 How much does it cost to make an app, really?
-We unravel the mystery of application development costs – why pricing digital products remains an elusive concept and how to embrace that uncertainty while focusing on the end result.
+We unravel the mystery of app development costs – why pricing digital products remains an elusive concept and how to embrace that uncertainty while focusing on the end result.

 The question we repeatedly get from potential clients looking to upgrade their business through digital is: How much does it cost to make an app?

 This question is, of course, asked in the very early stages of our communication, and it is only reasonable.
-You are interested in obtaining a service, and you want to know the price of that service so you can plan ahead.
+You are interested in obtaining a service, and you want to know the actual cost of that service so you can plan ahead.
 Except that we have to disappoint you.
 With digital products, it doesn’t work that way.

 We’ll also demonstrate how the accuracy of our estimation is interrelated with the stage your project is at and provide some arguments that can help you embrace this concept.